Gunnery exercises aboard PTF’s. (Bad Guys take note…) UPDATED 11/15/20

 You can see the mortar sight quadrant near the sound-powered phone mouthpiece.
 Sets azimuth and elevation, which in conjunction with range tables and the number of propellant increments clipped on, determines where the round will hit.
 More or less..
 From a moving, rolling boat deck this is done mainly via experience and ‘Kentucky Windage”.

-The flare fuze is set by inserting it in the fuze setter installed on the port side of the ammo ready service locker.
-Rotate the round so the fuze is set to the desired time delay, pull the pin and then fire it.
-One favorite “ship handling” training exercise was to try to land the burned-out flare parachute on the deck by chasing it and manovering under it.
+The 81 mm M-301 flare fuze is set by inserting it in the fuze setter installed on the port side of the ammo ready service locker.
+Rotate the round so the fuze is set to the desired time delay (up to 25 seconds), pull the pin and then fire it.
+One favorite “ship handling” training exercise was to try to land the burned-out flare parachute on the deck by chasing it and maneuvering under it.
 Pretty tricky.
 Authors Photo:

-This particular gun aboard PTF-17 was a replacement for our original gun which was badly worn out.
+Undergoing initial testing aboard PTF-17, this particular gun was a replacement for our original gun which was badly worn out.
 This replacement had recently arrived from the Naval Ammunition Depot, Crane Indiana.
-Awaiting its Marine 123 Green paint it was still in its Haze Gray paint and was apparently someone’s Mount 212 as indicated by the stencil on the elevation spring housing.
+Awaiting its Marine 123 Green paint it was still in its Haze Gray paint.
+It was apparently some ships former Mount 212 as indicated by the MT-212 stencil on the elevation spring housing.
 Authors Photo:

 Fun Fact: When we received the boats at CRD21 the pointer and trainer foot rests had wooden blocks installed to better fit the shorter-statured Vietnamese allies.
 This included a wooden block on the trigger pedal.
 The bridge decking was also built up with nicely varnished wooded “hatch cover” plates to allow the RVN sailors to see over the dashboard.

-FIREPOWER: We carried approximately 20 M-16 Rifles, four .45 cal pistols, two .38 cal pistols, two M-60 machine guns, two M-79 grenade launchers, two M-870 12 gauge shotguns, a 40 mm Very pistol, a .45/70 line-throwing gun plus the .50 cal Browning M2 “Ma Deuce” machine gun, two 20 mm cannons, the 40 mm cannon and the 81 mm mortar.
+FIREPOWER: We carried approximately 20 M-16 Rifles plus four .45 cal pistols, two .38 cal pistols, two M-60 machine guns, two M-79 grenade launchers, two M-870 12 gauge shotguns, a 40 mm Very pistol, a .45/70 line-throwing gun plus the .50 cal Browning M2 “Ma Deuce” machine gun, two 20 mm cannons, the 40 mm cannon and the 81 mm mortar.
 Without a doubt, the most heavily armed vessel of its size anywhere.
 Here’s some more photos of a typical day at work.
 Authors Photo:

-While I was on active duty I don’t recall ever firing the MK-16′s either.
-Maybe CRD21 did after I left active duty and joined the Reserve crew in August 1975 but I don’t recall it.
 I have a vague memory of someone telling me that a 20 mm round detonated inside a gun, bird-caging the barrel.
 If that actually happened, maybe we became “gun shy” or were directed not to fire them again.
 Vague recollections: Any CRD21 guys recall the situation with either of these guns?
 Curt said he fired the MK-16’s a lot but that was after I departed for CIVPAC.

 Below: Loading and Firing the 40 mm with ammo made in 1944.
 We must have fired thousands of 40 mm rounds – I recall having only one misfire.
 Authors Photo:

 Fun Fact: When the projectiles you see below detonated, they sprinkled fragments of steel across the bottom of Lake Michigan.
 Then they rusted, becoming iron ore.
 During the first half of the 20th century much of the iron ore (steel) used in the US armaments buildup to fight WWII came from the Mesabi Iron Range, not far from here in Minnesota and extending out into Lake Superior and into the Upper Peninsula of Michigan and Wisconsin.
 The worlds largest iron deposits.
 The 40 mm rounds you see here were manufactured in 1944.
 In a real sense, that iron was “going home”.